17th Air Army: Second World War

 From August 1943 to May 1944 it included the 1st Guards Mixed Aviation Corps and the 11th Guards Fighter Aviation Division.

 From March 1943 until the end of the war Vladimir Sudets commanded the 17th Air Army.

-From 1943-45 it participated in the Ostrogozhsk–Rossosh Offensive, Left and Right Bank Ukraine operations, and the capture of Romania, Bulgaria, Yugoslavia, Hungary, and Austria.
+From 1943 to 1945 it participated in the Ostrogozhsk–Rossosh Offensive, Left and Right Bank Ukraine operations, and the capture of Romania, Bulgaria, Yugoslavia, Hungary, and Austria.

 Over 200,000 sorties were flown.